 Self-Awareness of Sensory Changes

-Some individuals recognize sensory sensitivity themselves, while others may not immediately notice the change.
+Some individuals recognize sensory sensitivity quickly, while others may not immediately notice changes in tolerance.

 Why Understanding Sensory Sensitivity Matters